felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 This is a criticism that caught me completely off-guard.
 And I think I understand what it means, but at the same time I'm not sure I agree with what it's getting at.

-I concede that every time I pick up a book I read, I am transported back to the locations, the contexts in which I read them.
+I concede that every time I pick up a book I previously read, I am transported back to the locations, the contexts in which I read them.
 I can picture the exact moment in my mind when, book in hand, I reached a certain plot point in an interesting story.

 So... what gives?
 Why can't the same thing happen with an E-reader?